sqoise/smartalias/.local/context.md

 #### Documentation Standards
 - **NO EMOJIS**: Never use emojis in documentation, comments, or code
+- **NO EMOTICONS**: Never use emoticons or decorative symbols in code changes
 - **Clean Text**: Use clear, professional language without decorative symbols
 - **Consistent Format**: Maintain consistent formatting across all files
 - **Professional Tone**: Keep all documentation business-appropriate
+- **Demo Comments**: All demo/temporary code must be marked with `// Demo:` for easy identification

 ### UI/UX Design Standards